 Jump to:

 Don't let the list of ingredients stop you from making this chili.
-It comes together pretty fast, and to craft a truly delicious chili, you need these layers of flavor.
+It comes together in one-pot to craft a delicious chili.
+You need these layers of flavor.
 For specific quantities, refer to the recipe card below.

 Ingredient Notes

-A splash of vegan Worcestershire sauce adds an umami flavor to the chili, boosting the savory flavors in the dish.
-If you don't have vegan Worcestershire sauce, substitute it with Tamari or soy sauce.
+- Vegan Worcestershire Sauce: A splash of vegan Worcestershire sauce adds savory umami flavor.
+If you don’t have any, use Tamari or soy sauce as substitutes.

-Red lentils add a great texture to the dish while remaining virtually invisible like in these other red lentil recipes.
+- Red lentils add a great texture to the dish while remaining virtually invisible like in these other red lentil recipes.
 Moreover, the starch in red lentils naturally thickens the chili, giving it a hearty and satisfying texture.
-With red lentils, you can create a thick, rich chili without anyone knowing they are there except for you.

 Variations